Atlantis Wall Rock Climbing

 Head east from the road -- from here, pretty much all of the main Lost Horse formations will be on your left.
 After a few hundred yards, you should come to a low spot in the rocks on your immediate left.
 Here, turn left and head back into the rocks.
 Almost immediately, you'll pass the Atlantis descent gully, and then a low scramble over the toe of the Atlantis buttress.
 Once you're into the next, wide gully, turn left again.
 A little more scrambling, and Atlantis will be up on your left.
 Climb on.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Atlantis Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Atlantis Wall:

 Featured Route For Atlantis Wall